eduardoboucas/staticman/README.md

   cp config.sample.json config.development.json
   ```

-- Edit the newly-created config file with your GitHub access token, SSH private key and the port to run the server.
+- Edit the newly-created config file with your GitHub and/or GitLab access token, SSH private key and the port to run the server.
 Click [here](https://staticman.net/docs/api) for the list of available configuration parameters.

 - Start the server.